Psychotherapy & Forensic Psychology in Boynton Beach, Florida

 Dr. Mitch does couples counseling using Dr. Sue Johnson’s Emotion Focused Couples Therapy (EFCT).
 Dr. Mitch has a lot of experience and training in facilitating groups of various types and encourages anyone interested in group work to let him know by providing contact information detailing his or her interest and availability.

 Dr. Mitch has gained expertise in treating anxiety disorders, mood disorders, bipolar disorders, behavioral and substance addiction disorders, eating disorders, and ADHD.
+Also working on drug, alcohol and sex addiction rehab centers.
 While focusing his practice on adults, Dr. Mitch will consider treating adolescents individually and with parent-child relationship issues.

 Licensed Mental Health Counselor